You do NOT need to have your air conditioning system converted to R134a gas!

 - Older cars used R12 refrigerant which is very effective but when released into the atmosphere it depletes ozone and hence has been banned some years ago.

 - R134a is a non-ozone-depleting gas which is cheap and widely available.
-It is a less effective refrigerant than R12.
+It is a less effective refrigerant than R12 in older car systems.

-- R134a-converted refrigeration systems need several different components: The expansion valve needs to have a different orifice, the receiver dryer needs to have a different desiccant, the hoses need to be renewed and lined in PTFE or similar (R134a is more inclined to leak), the refrigerant oil needs to be changed to PAG or Ester and the Harrison A6 compressor may struggle a bit.
+- R134a-converted refrigeration systems need several different components: The expansion valve needs to have a different orifice, the receiver dryer needs to have a different desiccant, the hoses need to be renewed and lined in PTFE or similar (R134a is more inclined to leak as it has smaller gas molecules), the refrigerant oil needs to be changed to PAG or Ester and the Harrison A6 compressor may struggle a bit.

-- To achieve the same cooling, R134 systems run at higher pressure which may stress and cause leaks in the hoses.
+- To achieve the same cooling, R134 systems run at higher pressure which may stress and cause leaks in the hoses and seals.

 - There are several R12-compatible gases which are non-ozone depleting and hence fully legal – and easily obtained – such as RS24.